Global Business Mobility Visa Guide

 In summary, the term “Global Business Mobility Visa” does not refer to a single visa, but rather serves as an umbrella term encompassing various specialist routes tailored for specific types of workers and temporary work assignments for overseas employers.
 Each subcategory – the Senior or Specialist Worker Visa, Graduate Trainee Visa, UK Expansion Worker Visa, Secondment Worker Visa, and Service Supplier Visa – caters to different professional needs and business scenarios.
 Given the complex eligibility criteria and procedural requirements associated with these visas, it is highly recommended to seek professional advice.
 This can help to avoid potential issues, delays, or negative implications for business plans and operations.

-Section G: Need Assistance?
+Section F: Need Assistance?

 DavidsonMorris are UK business immigration specialists.
 We support employers with all aspects of corporate immigration to meet their UK talent needs through international recruitment and global mobility.
-By seeking expert advice from an immigration specialist at the earliest possible opportunity, prospective and existing sponsors can maximise the chances of successful Home Office applications.

-Section H: Global Business Mobility Visa FAQs
+Section G: Global Business Mobility Visa FAQs

 What is Global Business Mobility visa?